OLIMEX/ESP8266/IoT Firmware/README.md

 ## Security

 SSL implementation is quite restricted due to small RAM amount.
 Successfully tested with 512 bit keys.
-Unfortunately after upgrading to SDK version 1.1.2 it stop working.
-Work in progress to be fixed.
+Unfortunately because of large number of supported modules there is not enough free RAM.
+If you want to enable SSL you should reduce supported modules and modify olimex/include/user_config.h

+	#define SSL_ENABLE  1

 Firmware operates in two different modes:
 * HTTP REST Service